Arm Lift Surgery

-Patients who have undergone arm lift surgery should expect some swelling, pain, and discomfort after the operation.
+Patients who have undergone this surgery should expect some swelling, pain, and discomfort after the operation.
 However, Dr. Gallegos can prescribe medication to ease any pain.
 Patients should go home and get plenty of rest after surgery.
 Gauze bandages can be removed after a few days, and patients are advised to refrain from showering for two days.
 Patients are also revised to refrain from lifting heavy equipment or engaging in any activity that involves strenuous use of the arms for a few weeks.
-Scarring is inevitable after arm lift surgery; however, the scars will fade over time.
-Most patients feel that the cosmetic benefits of arm lift surgery far outweigh the disadvantages of having a few light scars.
+Scarring is inevitable after arm lift surgery.
+However, the scars will fade over time.
+Most patients feel that the cosmetic benefits of the surgery far outweigh the disadvantages of having a few light scars.
 Patients are generally pleased because arm lift surgery allows them to wear tighter clothing and raise their arms without embarrassment.

-If you are interested in a body procedure, such as an Arm Lift, please contact our Albuquerque and Santa Fe-area practice, Hermosa Plastic Surgery, for a consultation.
-Dr. Miguel Gallegos would be happy to answer any questions you may have about treatment and identify factors that may affect the final results of your breast surgery.
+If you are interested in a body procedure, such as an Arm Lift, please contact Hermosa Plastic Surgery for a consultation.
+Dr. Miguel Gallegos would be happy to answer any questions you may have about treatment and identify factors that may affect the final results of your surgery.